 Nancy Roberts, of Nancy’s Daily Dish, is one of the country’s experts in turkey transferware.

-According to Nancy Roberts, of Nancy’s Daily Dish, one of the country’s experts in turkey transferware, after Abraham Lincoln declared Thanksgiving an official holiday in 1863, England’s potters began answering the desire of America’s middle class to have tabletop items for their homes that reflected their favorite Thanksgiving bird.
+Abraham Lincoln declared Thanksgiving an official holiday in 1863.
+After that, Nancy writes, England’s potters began answering the desire of America’s middle class.
+In other words, the desire to have tabletop items for their homes that included their favorite Thanksgiving bird, the turkey.

-I love the delicate colors in these and the beautiful edge detail, do you?
+I love the delicate colors in these and the beautiful edge detail.

 Kathryn owns the Flow Blue turkey platter shown below.